 Treatment for ODD is determined based on many factors, including the child's age, the severity of symptoms, and the child's ability to participate in and tolerate specific therapies.
 Treatment usually consists of a combination of the following:

-: While there is no medication formally approved to treat ODD, various drugs may be used to treat some of its distressing symptoms, as well as any other mental illnesses that may be present, such as ADHD or depression.
+- Medication: While there is no medication that is scientifically established or formally approved to treat ODD, drugs may sometimes be used to treat other mental illnesses that may be present, such as ADHD or depression.

 What Is the Outlook for Children With Oppositional Defiant Disorder?

 If your child is showing signs of ODD, it is very important that you seek care from a qualified mental health professional immediately.
 Without treatment, children with ODD may experience rejection by classmates and other peers because of their poor social skills and aggressive and annoying behavior.
 In addition, a child with ODD has a greater chance of developing a more serious behavioral disorder called conduct disorder.
 When started early, treatment is usually very effective.